Digital-Nature-LTD/wordpress-base-theme/README.md

 Contains the base theme for Digital Nature site builds.

 ## Usage
-This should be base on which you build your site theme.
+This should be the base on which you build your site theme.

 ### Child theme link
 [Child theme docs](https://developer.wordpress.org/themes/advanced-topics/child-themes/)